Cpl. Albert H. Cornils

 Al and the prisoners were never informed that the war was over.
 One day the guards were simply gone.
 When they returned, they informed the POWs that the Americans were coming.
 When the American Navy arrived, food was dropped by planes to the POWs.
 They POWs were warned to stay out of the area where the food was being dropped.
 Some prisoners did not listen and were killed when they were hit by the 55 gallon drums carrying the food.

 In September of 1945, Al was freed by the American Navy.
 Only after his rescue did Al learn that both his parents had passed away while he was a POW.
 His aunt and uncle had withheld this information from him so that he would have something to live for.
 Al returned to the Philippines and was held there until he was healthy enough to be sent home.
-He was discharged, from the army, on May 26, 1946.
+In late September, he was boarded onto the Dutch ship, the S.S.
+Klipfontaine and sailed for Seattle, Washington.
+The ship arrived there on October 19, 1945.
+After additional medical treatment, he was discharged, from the army, on May 26, 1946.